zibojia/RSLAD/README.md

 # RSLAD
-This is the official code for "Revisiting Adversarial Robustness Distillation: Robust Soft Labels Make Student Better"
+This is the official code for "Revisiting Adversarial Robustness Distillation: Robust Soft Labels Make Student Better".